stuartmcalpine/manticore_posterior_clusters/README.md

 - Saves results to HDF5

 ### Mode 2: Cluster Tracing (MPI-enabled)
-Traces identified clusters backwards through time using merger tree data.
+Traces identified clusters backwards through time using merger tree data from HBT/SOAP outputs.

 **What it does:**
 - Loads clusters from Mode 1